 The UCLA Division of Population Behavioral Health is excited to be affiliated and share partnerships with a number of innovative and inspiring programs at UCLA.

 UCLA CARES is an innovative center dedicated to supporting the development of resilient, emotionally-healthy children.
-The Center is also focused on training, research, and community outreach to help clinicians, researchers, school staff, and parents recognize the early signs of childhood anxiety and support families in accessing resources to build family strength and resilience.
+The Center is focused on training, research, and community outreach to help clinicians, researchers, school staff, and parents recognize the early signs of childhood anxiety and support families in accessing resources to build family strength and resilience.

 Led by members of UCLA’s world-renowned behavioral health programs, the UCLA CARES Center is developing new and improved strategies to help children, parents, clinicians, and community members better engage with one another to reduce the burden of childhood anxiety.